 I like red as my pop of color, but any color or print that is great on you and makes you feel happy belongs in your travel bag.

-This could be a sleeveless blouse, another tee, another sweater – just your favorite color and style.
+This could be a blouse, another tee, another sweater – just your favorite color and style.

-An embellished top with gold stitching, beads, or sequins worn with your skirt instantly becomes a dress for any fancy occasion.
+A sleeveless top worn with your skirt instantly becomes a dress for any fancy occasion.

 The perfect blazer can dress up a pair of jeans or cargo slacks and make you instantly chic.
 With the black slacks or skirt, it will mimic a suit.